Vehrik/FarOut/Characters/6-Movement.md

     otherwise crouch, bend, or contort in order to utilize the cover.
 Whenever you Squeeze into Cover, Attacks made against you are made with a Bust as long as the cover is at least partially between your Character and the assailant.
-You also get Bang I on any Active Dodges you take against Attacks made by assailants as long as the cover is between you and them.
+You also get Bang I on any Focussed Dodges you take against Attacks made by assailants as long as the cover is between you and them.

-    You may make Attacks while Squeezing, but you will have Unsqueezed to do so as part of the Attack, meaning that if you want to get back into cover you will have to use an Action to Squeeze again.
+    You may make Attacks while Squeezing, but you will have Unsqueezed to do so as part of the Attack, meaning that if you want to get back into cover you will have to use another Action to Squeeze again.
 Unsqueezing during a Round does not restore the dropped Action for that Round.

     When Squeezing, your Character can be considered to have reduced their size by up to half.
 This may enable to Creature to go Out of Sight.

-    Squeezing must be done as an Action, but it still leaves you with 2 Actions to use for that Round if you Squeezed with your first Action for that Round.
+    Squeezing must be done as an Action, but it still leaves you with 1 Action to use for that Round if you Squeezed with your first Action for that Round.

-    If the cover only visually obscurs the Creature

 Pray -

-    This implies that your Character is using something that is charitably called "non-convential" cover.
+    This implies that your Character is using something that is charitably called "non-convential cover".
 Praying under Cover is darting behind a thin lamp post and having it miraculously block the bullet, or having an elevator door close just in time to catch the angry end of a spear or pulling your hand up out of reflex and having the knife bite into your wrist-watch